beyond-all-reason/teiserver/documents/dev_guides/production_setup_linux.md

 > Enter passphrase (empty for no passphrase):
 > Enter same passphrase again:
 > Your identification has been saved in /home/username/.ssh/identity.
-> Your public key has been saved in /home/username/.ssh/identity.pub.
+> Your public key has been saved in /home/username/.ssh/id_rsa.pub.
 > The key fingerprint is:
 > 22:bc:0b:fe:f5:06:1d:c0:05:ea:59:09:e3:07:8a:8c username@caprice

-# That identity.pub is the part we'll upload to our server and then refer to the non-pub file when we want to connect.
+# That id_rsa.pub is the part we'll upload to our server and then refer to the non-pub file when we want to connect.

-scp ~/.ssh/identity.pub deploy@yourdomain.com:./identity.pub
+scp ~/.ssh/id_rsa.pub deploy@yourdomain.com:./id_rsa.pub
 ```

 Now back on the server (logged in as `deploy`) we make use of this